DigiBP/DigiBP_VacherinFribourgeois/documentation/20200528_case description.md

 <img src = "https://github.com/DigiBP/DigiBP_VacherinFribourgeois/blob/master/documentation/pictures/2.3%20excel.PNG?raw=true" align="center">

---> To be updated!!! --> check with Heiko/Stefan --> where are the shortlisted suppliers?
+--> To be updated!!! --> check with Heiko/Stefan --> where are the shortlisted suppliers? --> Include also with business key.

+--> Integromat process steps described separately.

 Hereby, the second process is completed with "Supplier responses collected".